-The Company may depend on third parties for clinical and commercial supplies, including, in some instances, a single supplier.
+We may depend on third parties for clinical and commercial supplies, including, in some instances, a single supplier.

-The Company may depend on third-party suppliers for clinical and commercial supplies, including the active ingredients which are used in our product candidate.
-These supplies may not always be available to us at the standards the Company requires or on terms acceptable to us, or at all, and the Company may not be able to locate alternative suppliers in a timely manner, or at all.
-If the Company is unable to obtain necessary clinical or commercial supplies, its manufacturing operations and clinical trials and the clinical trials of our collaborators may be delayed or disrupted, and its business and prospects may be materially and adversely affected as a result.
+We may depend on third-party suppliers for clinical and commercial supplies, including the active ingredients which are used in our product candidate.
+These supplies may not always be available to us at the standards we require or on terms acceptable to us, or at all, and we may not be able to locate alternative suppliers in a timely manner, or at all.
+If we are unable to obtain necessary clinical or commercial supplies, its manufacturing operations and clinical trials and the clinical trials of our collaborators may be delayed or disrupted, and its business and prospects may be materially and adversely affected as a result.

-The Company may rely on a single supplier for certain of its supplies.
-If this supplier is unable to supply to us in the quantities the Company requires, or at all, or otherwise defaults on its supply obligations to us, the Company may not be able to obtain alternative supplies from other suppliers on acceptable terms, in a timely manner, or at all.
+We may rely on a single supplier for certain of its supplies.
+If this supplier is unable to supply to us in the quantities we require, or at all, or otherwise defaults on its supply obligations to us, we may not be able to obtain alternative supplies from other suppliers on acceptable terms, in a timely manner, or at all.

-If any of our offices become damaged or inoperable, or the Company is required to vacate our facilities, our ability to pursue our research and development efforts may be jeopardized.
+If any of our offices become damaged or inoperable, or we are required to vacate our facilities, our ability to pursue our research and development efforts may be jeopardized.

-The Company currently does not have any manufacturing facilities.
-The Company also does not own any properties, laboratories, or manufacturing facilities.
-However, the Company has leased office space in Solana Beach, California and a location near Manchester, United Kingdom.
-Our facilities could be harmed or rendered inoperable by natural or human-made disasters, including earthquakes, fires, power shortages, nuclear, and radiation accidents, telecommunications failures, financial institution collapses, water shortages, famines, pestilence, floods, hurricanes, typhoons, tornadoes, extreme weather conditions, medical epidemics, pandemics, such as the COVID-19 global pandemic, cyber warfare, national and international conflict, terrorism, climate change, and other natural or human-made disasters or other business interruptions, for which the Company is predominantly self-insured.
-Any of these may render it difficult or impossible for us to continue company operations.
+We currently do not have any manufacturing facilities.
+We also do not own any properties, laboratories, or manufacturing facilities.
+However, we have leased office space in Solana Beach, California and a location near Manchester, United Kingdom.
+Our facilities could be harmed or rendered inoperable by natural or human-made disasters, including earthquakes, fires, power shortages, nuclear, and radiation accidents, telecommunications failures, financial institution collapses, mass deportations or migrations, water shortages, famines, pestilence, floods, hurricanes, typhoons, tornadoes, extreme weather conditions, medical epidemics, pandemics, such as the COVID-19 global pandemic, cyber warfare, tariffs, national and international conflict, terrorism, climate change, and other natural or human-made disasters or other business interruptions, for which we are predominantly self-insured.
+Any of these may render it difficult or impossible for us to continue our operations.
 If any of our facilities is inoperable for even a short period of time, the interruption in research and development may result in harm to our reputation and increased costs, which would have a material adverse effect on our business, financial condition, and results of operations.
-Furthermore, it could be costly and time-consuming to repair or replace our facilities and the equipment the Company uses to perform our research and development work.
+Furthermore, it could be costly and time-consuming to repair or replace our facilities and the equipment we use to perform our research and development work.

-Even if the Company is successful in licensing or developing research programs and/or product candidates, the Company or our licensors must maintain the intellectual property.
+Even if we are successful in licensing or developing research programs and/or product candidates, we or our licensors must maintain the intellectual property.

-Our commercial success is significantly dependent on intellectual property related to any product candidates and technologies the Company may either acquire, license, or develop internally.
-The Company is currently the licensee of multiple issued patents and pending patent applications and the Company intends to license additional technologies from pharmaceutical and biotechnology companies, and research institutions.
-In addition, the Company has one US patent, one US patent application, and two foreign patent applications directed to a solid-state CBD composition.
+Our commercial success is significantly dependent on intellectual property related to any product candidates and technologies we may either acquire, license, or develop internally.
+We are currently the licensee of multiple issued patents and pending patent applications and we intend to license additional technologies from pharmaceutical and biotechnology companies, and research institutions.
+In addition, we have one U.S. patent, one U.S. patent application, and two foreign patent applications directed to a solid-state CBD composition.